Strategies for Students with Attention Difficulties

 Frequently used words.
 Assign spelling words that the child routinely uses in his or her speech each day.

-Dictionary of misspelled words.
-Ask the child to keep a personal dictionary of frequently misspelled words.
+Word bank or dictionary of frequently-misspelled words.
+Ask the child to keep a personal dictionary of frequently-misspelled words (on 3” x 5” index cards sorted alphabetically).

 Partner spelling activities.
 Pair the student with another student.
 Ask the partners to quiz each other on the spelling of new words.
 Encourage both students to guess the correct spelling.